 Student-athletes should review the following websites to learn more about recruiting rules, the NAIA Eligibility Center, the NCAA Eligibility Center, and the NCAA Recruiting Calendar.

-Guide for College-Bound Student-Athletes: This link takes you to a variety of NCAA publications including the current Guide for the College-Bound Student-Athletes.
+Guide for College-Bound Student-Athletes: This link takes you to a variety of NCAA publications.
+You can download a free copy of the NCAA 2022-23 Guide for the College Bound Student-Athlete here.
 The Guide includes core-course requirements, GPA requirements, and so on.

 NAIA Eligibility Center: The National Association of Intercollegiate Athletics (NAIA) Eligibility Center is responsible for determining the eligibility of first-time NAIA student-athletes and will begin taking registrations on September 1, 2010 for any student interested in playing NAIA sports for the first time in 2011-12 or after.

 NCAA Eligibility Center Website: To be recruited by NCAA Division I and II institutions, student-athletes must be registered and academically eligible through the clearinghouse.

 Web-Based Recruiting Education: Recruiting information, planning, calendars, core-course tracking.

 Contact period - During a contact period coaches may make in-person, off-campus recruiting contacts and evaluations.

 Dead period - During a dead period coaches may not make in-person recruiting contacts or evaluations on or off-campus or permit official or unofficial visits.